 - How do I set about suing someone?

-- What do we do if we think they are asking for information which is commercially sensitive in a commercial dispute?
+- What can we do we do if we are asked for commercially sensitive information in a commercial dispute?

 - How long will it take for a commercial dispute case to come to court?

-- Where is the commercial dispute case likely to be held?
+- Where is a commercial dispute case likely to be held?

 - Will I have to appear as a witness in a commercial dispute court case?

 - Do I need a barrister to represent me in a commercial dispute court case?

 - How long will a commercial dispute court hearing take?

 - How will a judgement be enforced in a commercial dispute?